 Note taking is a legitimate online typist job that can provide an opportunity for you to earn more money with part-time hours.

 Note Taking Express – Note Taking Express hires at-home note takers to produce clear notes on downloaded class sessions for students.

 One Class – Earn $470 per class that you get hired to take notes in.
 Once you get hired to take notes for a class, you’ll have a guaranteed income for the whole semester so long as you attend class regularly and take complete notes explaining key concepts.

 Colleges and Universities – Most colleges and universities hire note takers directly so be sure to check with institutions in your area.

 7. Freelance Writing Jobs

 Love to write?
-Freelance writing is a legit online typing job that you can do on your own terms.
+Freelance writing is another legit work from home typist job that you can do on your own terms.
 Freelance writers are contractors often hired by a company or individual to produce content.